simonmichael/hledger_site/src/start.md

 Or, read the manuals to know everything.
 These are the authoritative and most up-to-date hledger docs.
 You can also view them on your local machine with [`hledger help`](hledger.md#help), `hledger-ui --man`, `hledger-web --info`, etc.
+The hledger manual's table of contents is a good overview.

 - [hledger manual](hledger.md)
 - [hledger-ui manual](hledger-ui.md)